Talaween/Grant/README.md

 ```

-or build policy using an object of type Schema, more details are below
+or can build policy using an object of type Schema, more details are below

 ```js
 grant.setSchema(schema);